berbyte/ber-os/README.md

 ## High-Level Diagram

-__💡 This diagram shows how BER connects the tools you already use to manage your business with other systems you currently handle manually, streamlining your workflows:__
+__💡 This diagram shows how BER connects the tools you already use to manage your business with other systems you currently handle manually:__

 <div align="center">
     <a href="https://rtfm.ber.run">